-On the upside, it is a delight to read Philippon on the topics in finance where most of his research output lies, and especially how he uses his knowledge of the intricacies in finance to link it to market power.
-His breath of research topics makes for very interesting and novel viewpoints.
+On the up side, it is a delight to read Philippon on the topics in finance where most of his research output lies, and especially how he uses his knowledge of the intricacies in finance to link it to market power.
+His breadth of research topics makes for very interesting and novel viewpoints.
 That is a laudable achievement.

 The book is written for an audience with a background in academic economics.
-While the topic is on the lips of a much broader audience, the book reads more like a professor's to-do or have-done list for a topics course, rather than the general audience books by Acemoglu and Robinson (2012) or Piketty (2014) who inspire the masses.
 The lay audience may find the book too encyclopedic, going over many different topics and ideas without fully developing them and without giving the reader sufficient time to absorb the novelty of the ideas.
 That said, for the academic reader, the book is appealing and thought provoking.
 At each page, you cannot stay indifferent: either you are in awe or you want to poke at the analysis and dig deeper.
-This is quite an achievement for an academic piece that doesn't shy away from rigorously reporting facts and explain complex economic analysis.
-Yet, the prose is well written and in an engaging style, peppered with The Economist like puns (such as the French boiling frog, the Entry of Free, and Apples (inc) and oranges).
+This is quite an achievement for an academic piece that doesn't shy away from rigorously reporting facts and explaining complex economic analysis.
+Yet, the prose is well written and in an engaging style, peppered with Economist-like puns (such as the "French boiling frog," "the Entry of Free," and "Apples (inc) and oranges").

-1 The Hazards of HHI
+2. The Hazards of HHI